Glemhel/cl-inno/README.md

 ![Validation Loss - Batch Sizes 1, 4, 8 on Innopolis server](https://github.com/user-attachments/assets/0a38861a-d985-45e9-8010-72746a608d28)

-- Contrary to expectations, larger batch sizes (e.g., 4 and 8) showed slower convergence compared to a batch size of 1.
+- Contrary to expectations, larger per_device_train_batch_size (e.g., 4 and 8) showed slower convergence compared to a per_device_train_batch_size of 1.
 - These results suggest a potential issue in either the **Hivemind library** or the training code itself.

-Until the root cause is identified, we recommend using a batch size of 1 for all experiments.
+Until the root cause is identified, we recommend using a per_device_train_batch_size of 1 for all experiments.

 ---